frappe/helm/erpnext/README.md

 ### Using Bitnami Subcharts (Legacy)

+> **Note for Upgrading Users**: If you are upgrading from a previous version where you used the default Bitnami subchart, you must now explicitly set `mariadb-subchart: true` (or `mariadb.enabled: true` for backward compatibility) in your `custom-values.yaml` to prevent Helm from disabling it during the upgrade.

 To use the classic Bitnami subcharts for the database or cache/queue, disable the new built-in components and enable the corresponding subcharts.

 ```yaml